All Products

 For error messages and solutions, see FAQ.

-7. Check database and table schemas.
+7. Check database and table schema

 1. Click Start Check.

-8. Migrate database and table schemas.
+8. Database and table schema migration

 1. Click Start Migration.

-9. (Optional) Check SQL compatibility.
+9. (Optional) Check SQL compatibility

-• To skip, click Skip.
+• To skip this step, click Skip.

 Important

-10. Start synchronization.
+10. Start synchronization

 1. Click Start Sync.